DUI Traffic Stops in Phoenix, AZ

 Once a person is arrested on suspicion of drunk driving, they will be restrained, read their Miranda rights, and usually transported to a secondary DUI processing site, where they will undergo chemical testing to determine their blood alcohol concentration.
 Arrested individuals have the right to refuse this test as well, but refusal will automatically result in a 12-month license suspension, and it is often used as de facto evidence of intoxication by state prosecutors.

-If an arrested individual’s BAC exceeds 0.08 after they are stopped and arrested in Chandler, they will almost certainly be charged with DUI under Arizona Revised Statutes §28-1381.
+If an arrested individual’s BAC exceeds 0.08 after they are stopped and arrested in Gilbert, they will almost certainly be charged with DUI under Arizona Revised Statutes §28-1381.
 Charges may also result from any substance listed in A.R.S. §13-3401 being present in an arrested party’s body during testing.
 Additionally, more severe intoxication may result in more serious charges and consequently harsher consequences upon conviction.

 Being stopped by a police officer under any circumstances can be an unnerving experience, especially if the officer suspects you are driving drunk.
 To complicate matters further, even routine factors such as bloodshot watery eyes, nervousness, or awkwardly phrased answers to an officer’s questions are all elements that could be misconstrued as evidence of intoxication.

-If you are arrested for DUI following a traffic stop in Chandler, it is important that you act quickly to secure legal representation and start working on your case defense.
+If you are arrested for DUI following a traffic stop in Gilbert, it is important that you act quickly to secure legal representation and start working on your case defense.
 To schedule a consultation with an experienced legal representative, pick up the phone and call today.
 We look forward to hearing from you.